Law School AI Policies: What You Can (and Can't) Use AI For

 What you should avoid

-- ✗Have AI draft a diversity statement for you — admissions readers expect a deeply personal voice
+- ✗Have AI draft a perspective statement for you — admissions readers expect a deeply personal voice

 - ✗Ask AI to "make this more compelling" — it will strip away your authentic voice